The Grand Indian Route Logo TGRI-logo

 Hampi is a giant hub of cultural and religious festivals.
 Where everyone takes part in the celebration of life.
 Get ready to be a part of the crowd that prays, eats, and loves.
 For there is one life and no one understands that better than Hampi

-1. Hampi festival
+1. Hampi Festival

 Come November pack your bags and head to the lost city of Hampi to drown in a mad celebration of colors and life.
 Dripping with opulent culture and even richer heritage, Hampi is a no disappointment when it comes to celebrating and enjoying life at its best.